willhlaw/node-firestore-backup/README.md

 * `-S`, `--stable` JSON backups done with stable-stringify.
 * `-J`, `--plainJSONBackup` JSON backups done without preserving any type information. - Lacks full fidelity restore to Firestore. - Can be used for other export purposes.
 * `-h`, `--help` output usage information
+* `-T`, `--transformFn` Path to a script file that exports a transformation function for schema migrations.

 ### Backup: